nicumicle/simple-jwt-login/simple-jwt-login/README.md

 == Integration ==

 **PHP**

-In order to easily integrate your app/site with simple-jwt-login, we have developed a composer package.
+In order to easily integrate your app or site with Simple JWT Login, a Composer package is available.

 ``
     composer require nicumicle/simple-jwt-login-client-php